Vivian Beynon Harris: Career

 Some years later, while he was recovering from a nervous breakdown suffered during World War II, his brother suggested he should try writing.
-He wrote that he 'completed a humorous book after several months of hard work.
+He wrote that he "completed a humorous book after several months of hard work.
 I think this surprised him because before the war application had not been my strong point.
 He gave me an introduction to Curtis Brown, then his agent and within a short time it was sold outright.
 I promptly started another while he got back to work at the Penn Club on a thriller in which people were splattered on water & burst on pavements like poached eggs.
 Nobody seemed too keen on this and while it was going round the publishers I wrote another book sold it & signed a contract for three more.
-It wasn't that my books were any good as anything but time-wasters and laugh providers but it upset him to find a mere amateur was getting away with it while a professional couldn't.'
+It wasn't that my books were any good as anything but time-wasters and laugh providers but it upset him to find a mere amateur was getting away with it while a professional couldn't."
 Harris had four novels published between 1948 and 1951, all of which "employ a light, comedy-of-manners style".

 He and his brother were in almost daily contact until his brother's death in 1969, after which he was responsible for administering his brother's literary estate.
 He also wrote two memoirs of his brother including one for Foundation: The International Review Of Science Fiction.

 Death and legacy

-After Harris died in 1987, his bequest amounting to £9924.29 to the National Trust was put towards the purchase of Cwrt Farm, west of Aberdaron in North Wales, where a panel now reads: 'The National Trust is grateful for the financial assistance received towards the acquisition of Cwrt farm from the Countryside Commission, the World Wide Fund for Nature Conservation (with sponsorship from Office Supplies Ltd.), the Nature Conservancy Council, individual donors and a substantial legacy from Vivian Beynon Harris in memory of his brother (who wrote under the name of "John Wyndham"), Gertrude Harris, Grace Beynon Harris and Lila Mary Grettan.'
+After Harris died in 1987, his bequest amounting to £9924.29 to the National Trust was put towards the purchase of Cwrt Farm, west of Aberdaron in North Wales, where a panel now reads:

 This memorial includes his mother Gertrude, his brother's wife Grace and his own long-time partner Lila, but excludes any mention of his father.